musa-611-fall-2022/school-explorer/TASKS.md

 - [x] Create an _index.html_ with a basic HTML page structure
 - [x] Create an empty CSS file for the project
-- [x] Create an empty JavaScrip file for the project
+- [x] Create an empty JavaScript file for the project
 - [x] Link to the empty CSS file from the bottom of the `head` of your HTML file
 - [x] Link to the empty JavaScript file from the bottom of the `body` of your HTML file
 - [x] Add a level-1 heading (`h1`) to the body with the app title, just so there's something to see on the page